 The History Behind The Little Black Dress

-If you've ever wondered how the LBD became a party staple, read on.
+If you've ever wondered how the Little Black Dress became a party staple, read on.

 Prior to the 1920s, black was usually reserved for mourning (something the Victorians took quite seriously) and considered highly inappropriate to wear in normal, day-to-day life.